Is a Family Law Dispute on the Horizon?

 Whether you are initiating the divorce or your spouse is, the end of a marriage can be a shocking event, one that might leave you unsure of what you want.

 Nevertheless, each spouse has important rights that they must defend during a divorce.
-One of the key mistakes many marriage partners approach a divorce is to take a hands-off approach and just let it “play out.”
+One of the key mistakes many marriage partners make is to take a hands-off approach to their divorce and just let it “play out.”
 Instead, partners should be asking vital questions during the process such as: “Do I want to go back to school?
 Move out of state with my children?
 Retain the family home?”
 It is important to think carefully about your goals.

 You will also want to understand what your rights are when it comes to a divorce.
 For example, you might have a right to:

 - Spousal support or maintenance.
 You might be entitled to periodic payments from your ex-spouse to help maintain your standard of living or help you obtain the necessary education or work experience so that you can support yourself in the future.

 - Division of marital property.
-The property you acquired together as a couple needs to be divided by a judge.
+The property you acquired together as a couple needs to be divided in the divorce.
 This can include the family home, vehicles, and retirement accounts.
-We can help you identify which property qualifies marital property and which assets you should request in the divorce.
+We can help you identify which property qualifies as marital property and which assets you should request in the divorce.

 - Assignment of marital debts.
 You still are responsible for debts you took out as a couple when married, such as your home mortgage.
 You need an action plan for repayment of these debts so that you and your ex-spouse’s credit scores are not shredded or, even worse, your family loses the home.

 Divorce does not need to be contentious, either.
 Couples can work out issues amicably between themselves and ask the judge to sign off on the agreement.
 In this case, a court appearance is not necessary.